brlin-tw/dot-profile.d/README.md

 ## Setup

-1. Clone or download&extract this Git repository to the .profile.d directory under your home directory, ensure that the README.setup and other files are available in the ~/.profile.d directory.
+1. Clone or download&extract this Git repository to the .profile.d directory under your home directory, ensure that the setup.sh.source and other files are available in the ~/.profile.d directory.
 1. Add the following content in the ~/.profile file:

     ```shell
     # Setup .profile.d/
     # https://github.com/brlin-tw/.profile.d
-    . "${HOME}/.profile.d/README.setup"
+    . "${HOME}/.profile.d/setup.sh.source"
     ```

     You need to logout and re-login your user session to make the configuration change in effect.